Mendoza, Argentina

 What do expats find most challenging?

 "Expats in Mendoza often find the language barrier to be the most challenging aspect of the local culture.
 As Spanish is the primary language spoken in Mendoza, many expats find it difficult to communicate with locals and to understand the nuances of the language.
 Additionally, expats may find the local customs and traditions to be unfamiliar and difficult to adjust to.
-Furthermore, the slower pace of life in Mendoza can be a challenge for those used to a more fast-paced lifestyle," wrote a member in Mendoza.
+Furthermore, the slower pace of life in Mendoza can be a challenge for those used to a more fast-paced lifestyle," commented one expat who made the move to Mendoza.

 Is there a lot of crime in Mendoza?